iifl-logo

 The Indian economy continued to exhibit steady growth and remained among the fastest growing emerging economies, with a focus on the continued implementation of structural and financial sector reforms and efforts to reduce public debt.

 In India, real estate is the second largest employer after agriculture and is slated to grow at 30 percent over the next decade.
 It is also expected that this sector will incur more non-resident Indian (NRI) investments in both the short term and the long term.
-Bengaluru is expected to be the most favored property investment destination for NRIs, followed by Ahmedabad, Pune, Hyderabad, Chennai, Goa, Mumbai, Delhi and Dehradun.
+Bengaluru is expected to be the most favored property investment destination for NRIs, followed by Ahmedabad, Pune, Hyderabad, Chennai, Goa, Mumbai, Delhi, Lucknow, Jaipur, Surat, Indore, Varanasi, Kolkata, Visakhapatnam and Dehradun.

 GLOBAL ECONOMY:

-The International Monetary Fund (IMF) projects moderate and stable growth for CY 2024 & CY 2025 at 3.2%, albeit lower than the historical average of 3.1%.
-This expectation reflects sluggish economic activity, primarily attributed to a slowdown in advanced economies.
-The growth rate of these economies, which stood at 1.6% in CY 2023, is anticipated to remain sluggish at 1.7% to 1.8% over the next two years due to policy tightening, financial sector turmoil, high inflation, the ongoing conflict between Israel and Gaza, and the lingering effects of four years of the COVID pandemic.
+Rising geopolitical tensions, particularly in Eastern Europe and the Middle East, added further uncertainty, disrupting global trade, investment flows, and financial markets.
+These factors continued to cast a shadow over business confidence and long-term investment decisions.
+The growth rate of these economies, which stood at 1.6% in CY 2024, is anticipated to remain sluggish at 1.7% to 1.8% over the next two years due to policy tightening, financial sector turmoil, high inflation, the ongoing conflict between Russia & Ukraine and Israel and Gaza.

 Inflation rates are declining more rapidly than anticipated across most regions, supported by tight monetary policies.
 Combined with a modest uptick in economic activity, this sets the stage for a softer-than-expected economic slowdown.

-Global inflation is projected to decrease from an estimated 6.8% in CY 2023 to 5.9% in CY 2024 and further to 4.5% in 2025, primarily due to accelerated disinflation in advanced economies.
+Global inflation is projected to decrease from an estimated 5.9% in CY 2024 to 4.5% in CY 2025, primarily due to accelerated disinflation in advanced economies.
 Declining inflationary pressures vary by country but generally stem from reduced core inflation, influenced by ongoing tight monetary policies, softened labor markets, and impacts from lower energy prices.
-The IMF forecasts a 2.3% decline in oil prices in CY 2024, while non-fuel commodity prices are expected to drop by 0.9%.
+The IMF forecasts a 2.3% decline in oil prices in CY 2025, while non-fuel commodity prices are expected to drop by 0.9%.
 Heightened tensions in the Gaza-Israel region, which accounts for approximately 35% of global oil exports, could lead to supply shocks if the conflict escalates.
 Continued trade distortions and geopolitical fragmentation are anticipated to persist, exerting pressure on global trade levels.

 The risks to global economic growth are balanced, with potential upside from quicker disinflation, slower withdrawal of fiscal support measures, robust economic expansion in China, and advancements in supply-side reforms.
 Conversely, downside risks include spikes in commodity prices due to geopolitical or weather-related disruptions, ongoing core inflation necessitating tighter monetary policies, potential slowdowns in Chinese growth, and potential disruptions from abrupt fiscal consolidations.